sn0w12/Akari/README.md

 ![Login](https://i.imgur.com/NtVKEvt.png)

 After you've been logged in, you can use it as you normally would.
-Accessing your bookmarks:

 <details>
   <summary>Showcase of Pages</summary>